 The bottom line?
-You’ll have more freedom to choose the courses you want across all academic disciplines and create an individualized program of study outside your major field that culminates in a Senior Honors Capstone.
+You’ll have more freedom to choose the courses you want across all academic disciplines and create an individualized interdisciplinary emphasis area (IDEA) outside your major and minor to prepare you for your Honors capstone project.
 By tailoring your learning to match your interests and ambitions, the Honors Program will help you develop and explore as you get ready to start your career or apply to graduate school.

 Admission to the Honors Program is highly competitive and the number of positions limited.
 The selection committee looks for well-rounded students with a combination (though not necessarily all) of the following criteria:

 - Current GPA of 3.6 on a 4.0 scale

 - ACT composite of 26 or higher; or 1240 or higher on the SAT

 - Outstanding talent/achievement in at least one activity or discipline